 (4) For all purposes and in all proceedings, a certificate under subsection (3) is conclusive evidence of the matters it certifies, except so far as the contrary is shown.

 [Section 46E inserted by No. 33 of 1997 s.
-3; amended by No. 12 of 2008 s.
-52.]
+3; amended by No. 12 of 2008 Sch.
+1 cl.
+40.]

 46F.
-Assets no longer required
+Rights of statutory asset owner in certain assets, Minister may extinguish

 (1) If the Minister is satisfied that the use, or further use, of an asset is not necessary or expedient for the performance of the licensee’s functions and the statutory asset owner consents to the making of the order, the Minister may make and publish in the Gazette an order extinguishing the rights of the statutory asset owner in the asset if it is a fixture or requiring the statutory asset owner to remove the asset if it is not a fixture.